Max-Derner/python-lessons/Lesson_00/04_input_output.md

     # use 4 spaces of indentation to define the scope
     each_line_as_a_separate_element_of_a_list = f.readlines()
 ```
-So long as we keep 4 spaces of indentation, we can use the file io stream 'f'.
-Once we drop the level of indentation (the indented section is known a a "code block") we can't use f anymore as the file will be closed.
+So long as we keep 4 spaces of indentation to define the scope (known as a codeblock), we can use the file io stream 'f'.
+Once we exit the codeblock we can't use f anymore as the file will be closed.
 When using a context manager files will always automatically close (even if an error is thrown or you try to exit the interpreter altogether).

 Now, say you want to write to a file, you use the same context manager but you give it a different mode: